alpyen/fpga-mediaplayer/README.md

 ## HDL

 - Control Unit
-  - Implement switching from DONE to INIT so the playback can be restarted
-  - Add reset to debouncer
-- Implement the Audio Driver
-  - Use Generic for Memory Address width
+  - Use Generic for Memory Address width that is set in the TLE and passed to the CU and AD
   - Add Base Address to the TLE so the data is not assumed to be at address zero
-  - Remove the SPI clk driving from the spi_memory_driver
-    - TLE is supposed to drive it
+  - Rename audio_driver_start, video_driver_start to _play?
 - Implement the Video Driver
-- Use 7-Segment Display to display the current runtime / total runtime

 ## Vivado
 - Change the board store in the project-tcl to be OS-independent